 epilepsy: A common, long-term brain condition where a person has repeated seizures.

 equivalised household income: Household income adjusted by the application of an equivalence scale to facilitate comparison of income levels between households of differing size and composition, reflecting that a larger household would normally need more income than a smaller household to achieve the same standard of living.
-Equivalised total household income is derived by calculating an equivalence factor according to the 'modified OECD' equivalence scale, and then dividing income by the factor.
+Equivalised total household income is derived by calculating an equivalence factor according to the 'modified Organisation for Economic Co-operation and Development' equivalence scale, and then dividing income by the factor.

 estimated resident population (ERP): The official Australian Bureau of Statistics estimate of the Australian population.
 The ERP is derived from the 5-yearly Census counts and is updated quarterly between each Census.
 It is based on the usual residence of the person.
 Rates are calculated per 1,000 or 100,000 mid-year (30 June) ERP.